telerik/ajax-docs/api/server/Telerik.Web.UI/RadTimeView.md

 #### Remarks
 If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  EnableKeyboardNavigation `Boolean`

+Gets or sets the enable client side navigation with keyboard.

 ###  EnableRippleEffect `Boolean`

 Returns true if ripple effect should be added